 - Remove and cool completely on a baking rack.
 When cool drizzle eggnog glaze on top.

-- Mix 1 cup powdered sugar, vanilla, ¼ c. eggnog and 1 Tbsp or orange juice.
+- Mix 1 c powdered sugar, vanilla, ¼ c eggnog and 1 tbsp of orange juice.

 - Drizzle over cooled loaves.

 The original recipe found at Mommy I’m Hungry calls for rum in the batter.
 We don’t drink at our house so I replaced rum with orange juice (love using that trick in baking!).
 If you want to add the rum, go for it!
 It also didn’t call for orange juice in the glaze but I thought it might add a oomph and I love the citrus-y flavor.